Quick update on the happenings in this season of Beus-family change, and riffs on wisdom from Mike Rowe

 My career directions changed, yet again.

-We moved apartments, and then moved apartments, and then moved apartments again.
+We moved apartments and then moved apartments, and then moved apartments again.
+Thank goodness for sites like shoppok for making the apartment hunt so much easier.

 We changed cities.